OmsInSerial/Eurorack/Suiveur/Readme.md

 3. Test

-One thing I always do, is to check if there a short with the power circuit.
+One thing I always do, is to check if there is a short with the power circuit.
 Get a multimeter, turn the dial to Continuity Test mode, place one lead to the negative pins and the other one to the positives as shown below.
 You shouldn't ear any BIP, if you do, it means you've a short somewhere on the board ...

 <img src="pics/DIY_Short_test.jpeg" width="600">

-Pic above is  not the actual Suiveur board, but you egt the idea.
+Pic above is  not the actual Suiveur board, but you get the idea.
 Repeat the test between the ground pins and the positive and negative ones.
 You shouldn't ear anything!

 4. Finishing

-You can now put the pot knob!
+You can now put the pots knobs!

 That's all! :+1:

-All other details about FM Einheit are available here: [https://omsinserial.com](https://www.omsinserial.com/p/blog-page_18.html)
+All other details about Suiveur are available here: [https://omsinserial.com](https://www.omsinserial.com/p/blog-page_18.html)